rails/rails/guides/source/configuring.md

   having to send a query to the database to get this information.
   Defaults to `true`.

+* `config.active_record.schema_cache_tables_to_skip` allows to filter out tables that shouldn't be part of the dumped schema cache.
+This is useful if you have tables that are for exemple used to keep track of schema changes (like the internal `ar_internal_metadata` but it could be other tables if you use LHMS for instance).

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
 Defaults to `true`.